prachisarode95/spatial_data_science_projects/README.md

 - Real-world spatial problem solving with open datasets
 - Interactive dashboards for non-technical decision-makers
 - Proficiency with Python, Earth Engine, Streamlit, and spatial data science libraries

 ---

-## Acknowledgements

-Special thanks to the open-source GIS and remote sensing community for the tools, tutorials, and inspiration that make these projects possible.

----